Learning Is Power

 Using functional cellular assays, Multispan’s panel avoids the limitations of traditional binding assays for allosteric or non-functional binders, while also removing binding false positives.
 As a result, less time is wasted on investigating suboptimal leads, enabling you to select the best drug candidates to bring to market as quickly as possible.

-MultiscreenTM 32-GPCR Safety Functional Assay Panel
+MULTISCREENTM 32-GPCR Safety Functional Assay Panel

-32 GPCR targets are included in the MultiscreenTM 32-GPCR Safety Functional Assay Panel (Table 1).
+32 GPCR targets are included in the MULTISCREENTM 32-GPCR Safety Functional Assay Panel (Table 1).
 These GPCRS have been identified and reported in the literature by researchers and the pharmaceutical industry as important safety/liability targets.
 Specifically, the profile of each target family in the panel are summarized below and further detailed in Table 2.

 Adenosine Receptors play important roles in regulating normal cell physiology while also acting as modulators in various disease processes.
 In the CNS, the receptors are involved in the release of neurotransmitters, synaptic plasticity and neuroprotection following ischemic insult, hypoxic, and oxidative stressors.